BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

 - Install pm2 via "npm install pm2 -g"
 - pm2 restarts the script automatically in case of a script-crash due to certain circumstances

-You probably need to copy your "w.json" into the src-folder, as PM2 has a different way to look for this files path.
+- You need to copy your "w.json" into the folder "src/runner", as PM2 has a different way to look for the files location/path.

 ## Commands: (executable while in folder ../src/runner/ )